 With the weather still peaking high 90s right now in Texas, I am creating my dreamy Fall (in my head + kitchen).
 The other day the market had very fresh apples, so I cracked my favorite Health-Ade Kombucha – Pink Lady Apple, of course, and got to baking!

-These apple pie bars are exactly the flavor of my grandpa’s apple pie he made every year for Thanksgiving and the most deliciously moist sugar cookie.
+These gluten-free and vegan apple pie bars are exactly the flavor of my grandpa’s apple pie he made every year for Thanksgiving and the most deliciously moist sugar cookie.
 When I start to develop apple recipes, I try to make them as easy as possible because, apple pie is a time-consuming dessert, and I wanted this recipe to be the exact opposite.
 I decided to leave the apple skins on this recipe because the texture adds a nice element with the soft bars and the soft apples.

 One thing that I love about making recipes in a pan that is either a loaf pan or a 9×9″ is that it is an easy size to get a container or a lid for.
 I have this awesome 9×9″ pan that came with a lid that is perfect for traveling.
 This recipe is a perfect dessert to bring to a fall potluck, a work party or just to a picnic.
 I imagine myself making this recipe for really any fun group hang we have this fall because it is so easy to toss together with items that are in your pantry and tastes like a store bought pastry.